If you’re looking to tighten the purse strings, then why don’t you pack in the cigarettes..

 We’ve shown you it’s worth it, so make sure that you get a new life insurance deal once you can be classified as a non-smoker.
 Check out the best offer with our comparison service.

 A study into the costs of smoking by the NHS has shown that smokers can spend as much as £676 a year before they’ve even bought their cigarettes.

-This goes on costs like maintaining the same personal hygiene as a non-smoker, by buying things like smokers toothpaste, cough sweets and breath fresheners which can set you back nearly £200 per year, while the cleaning, repairing and replacing of clothes comes to £213.
+This goes on costs like maintaining the same personal hygiene as a non-smoker.
+This includes buying things like smokers toothpaste, cough sweets and breath fresheners, which can set you back nearly £200 per year.
+While the cleaning, repairing and replacing your clothes comes to £213 a year.